 The goal of the Toronto Light Festival is not only to liven up the Distillery District but to bring a lighter feeling to the city during these winter months.
 In the words of the organizers, “we want to create a positive, magical urban world that people of all ages and backgrounds will enjoy and look forward to.”

 Cascading across the old Victorian industrial buildings are rotating hues of red, blue and purple.
 Art and light installations fill the area and can even be found within some of the buildings.
 New this year is the ‘Red Light District’, an area beside the Mill St. Beer Hall patio that will be serving hot drinks and tasty snacks on the weekends.

 The art installations come from local and international artists and are meant to be fun and accessible to the general public.
-Art and light installations of various sizes and materials fill the area and can even be found within some of the old Victorian industrial buildings.
+The installations take on all shapes and sizes and are made from a variety of materials including lasers, metal, and even gummy bears.

 About the Author

 Arienne Parzei is a travel writer, videographer and photographer from Toronto, Canada.
 Her insatiable curiosity for learning about different cultures first-hand has led her to some amazing destinations and experiences, including climbing Mt.
 Kilimanjaro, living in South Korea for two years, and backpacking for eight months through China, Southeast Asia, Australia and New Zealand.
 Open to trying just about anything, she shares her adventure activities and cultural experiences on her website, SeeYouSoon.ca, and hopes to inspire you in the process.

 All photos and video by Arienne Parzei.
 Last updated: January 23, 2018.